6 Things To Make You Stand Out As A Freelance Writer

 Photography/Videography Skills

-One ad I listed recently on the jobs list called for a copywriter who could not only write product descriptions but who could also stage and photograph the products.
+For example, a recent copywriter ad called for someone who could not only write product descriptions but who could also stage and photograph the products.

 For some clients, images are part of a package deal when they hire you for an article or blog.
 But others will pay extra for each photo or video clip.